On the day of the big 2019 election win for Boris Johnson, the Tories, and every Leaver in Britain, Katie Hopkins tweeted the following:

 Of Marx’s failed prophesies, the single biggest was that the “workers of the world” would—soon, from his standpoint—rise up in revolutions across the globe, bringing about the “dictatorship of the proletariat” and instantiating socialism as the penultimate step on the road to pure communist utopia.

 It didn’t happen.
 Capitalism was making the lives of the workers of the world better, not worse.
 Naturally, they wanted better working conditions and higher wages, but they had no intention of revolting on behalf of socialism.
-This, of course, was an opportunity for leftists—faced with mounting evidence that socialism’s central ideas were wrong—to chart a different course.
+Faced with mounting evidence that socialism’s central ideas were wrong, this was an opportunity for leftists to chart a different course.

 Instead, they set about creating a series of revisions of Marx’s original premises: